swirlai/swirl-search/docs/Developer-Reference.md

 ### Installing the PostgreSQL Driver

-To use PostgreSQL with Swirl:
+To use PostgreSQL with SWIRL:

 * Install [PostgreSQL](https://www.postgresql.org/)
 * Modify the system PATH so that `pg_config` from the PostgreSQL distribution runs from the command line